PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-020-Dembski-response.md

 And so it is here.
 It would take many pages to explain and analyze the mathematical formalism proposed by [Marks, Dembski, and Ewert], but it would not further our agenda to do so.
 If they want to apply their techniques to abstract problems in combinatorial search, then they are welcome to do so.
 Whether such proposed applications have any merit would be a topic for a different book.
 Our interest here is solely in the manner in which they apply their machinery to biology.  (pp. 212-213)
 </blockquote>
 <p>
 I based my discussion of “conservation of information” on their book <em>Introduction to Evolutionary Informatics</em>, published in 2017.
-Marks, Dembski, and Ewert rather pompously describe their book as a monograph, which I took to mean they regarded it as primarily a work of scholarship as opposed to mere popularization.
+They rather pompously describe their book as a monograph, which I took to mean they regarded it as primarily a work of scholarship as opposed to mere popularization.
 The book is far more recent than the papers Dembski mentions, and it is specifically about the proposed applications of their ideas to evolution.
 <p>
 See the point?
 I was writing a book about mathematical anti-evolutionism (note the title).
 The three papers Dembski faults me for not citing do not discuss biological questions.
 That is why I did not cite them.
 I cited recent writing that addresses the subject of my book, and I ignored older work that was irrelevant to my subject.
 How does this reflect poorly on me?
 <p>